 - Bring a list of all medications, vitamins or supplements that you're taking.

-- If you've had a melanoma or a mole removed in the past, note the location of the lesion and also the date of removal.
-If you have the biopsy report, bring it with you to the appointment.
+- If you've had a melanoma or a mole removed in the past, note the location of the lesion and the date of removal.
+If you have the biopsy report, bring it with you.

 - List questions to ask your doctor.